Kenchim/sushi_around/README.md

 ##API

 Two APIs are used in this app.
-- First, "Nearby Search" to get up to 20 placeIds (which is limited by google) with keyword sushi and within 500m radius from current position.
+- First, "Nearby Search" to get up to 20 placeIds (which is limited by google) with keyword of "sushi" and within roughly 500m radius from current position.
 - Then secondly based on the placeIds, "Place Details" API are called.